Creative Costumes for Halloween

 red checkerboard table cloth

-hole and rest on your shoulders.
-Cover with a red checkerboard
+Put head into hole and rest on your shoulders.
+Cover with a red checkerboard tablecloth.

-tablecloth.
-Make your head into a centerpiece by gluing silk flowers to
+Make your head into a centerpiece by gluing silk flowers to the headband.

 Mr. Potato Head